Research

 Epithelial Growth and Cancer : A. Djiane

-Hippo signalling is a tumour suppressor pathway that is often deregulated in cancer.
-Our work has identified two Hippo regulators.
-We have shown in Drosophila that the apical protein Bbg, which binds to the Spectrin cytoskeleton, regulates the subcortical actin cytoskeleton and participates in the activity of Yki, the Hippo pathway's terminal transcription factor (homologous to YAP and TAZ; Forest et al., J. Cell Biol.
+The Hippo signaling is a tumor suppressor pathway often deregulated in cancers.
+We have shown in Drosophila that the apical protein Bbg regulates the subcortical actin cytoskeleton and participates in the activity of Yki, the terminal transcription factor of the pathway (homolog of YAP and TAZ; Forest et al., J. Cell Biol.
 2018).
-We have also shown that the apical protein MAGI1, regulates Hippo and P38 pathways activities in luminal-type breast cancer cells (Kantar et al., Sci Reports 2021).
+We have also shown that the apical protein MAGI1 regulates the activities of the Hippo pathway and the P38 pathway in luminal-type breast cancer cells (Kantar et al., Sci Reports 2021).

-We are currently investigating the link between the Hippo pathway and chemotherapy resistance in colorectal cancer.
+We are currently studying the link between the Hippo and P53 pathways in chemotherapy resistance in colorectal cancer.

-We are studying the mechanisms that enable the elimination of pre-neoplastic cells harbouring a mutation for the tumour suppressor gene scrib.
-Using various omics approaches and genetic screens, we aim to identify new regulators of cell competition and stress response pathways.
+Through various omics approaches (RNA/protein/metabolite) and genetic screens, we aim to identify new regulators of cell competition and stress response pathways that enable the elimination of pre-neoplastic cells.

-We have developed non-mammalian models of cancer-associated cachexia in Drosophila larvae.
-Local wing discs tumours fuelled by activated Notch signalling induce a systemic effect where the whole organism is affected.
-Larvae present adipose tissue atrophy (the white tissue on the Figure below), muscle disorganization and wasting (visualized by the live marker Zasp66-GFP), hyperglycemia, and inflammation.
-Using these original models, we aim to identify the messages exchanged between the tumour and the affected organs mediating cachexia.
-In parallel, we use classical murine models of cachexia (C26 colon tumours, and KPC pancreatic tumours) to test the relevance of our findings in mammalian models.
+We have developed models of cachexia in Drosophila larvae in response to tumours confined to wing imaginal discs.
+These models reproduce the hallmarks of cachexia: fat tissue atrophy (the white tissue in the figure below), muscular disorganization (visualized by the live marker Zasp66-GFP), hyperglycemia, and inflammation.
+Using these original models, we aim to identify the messages exchanged between the tumour and the affected organs that mediate cachexia.
+In parallel, we are using classical murine models of cachexia (C26 colon tumours and KPC pancreatic tumours), and patient samples to test the clinical relevance of our findings.

 © Institut de Recherche en Cancérologie de Montpellier - 2011 - Tous droits réservés - Mentions légales - Connexion - Conception : ID Alizés